hun-nemethpeter/cpp-reflector-mini/Proposal.md

 ### Deprecating C style macro

 We can replace the old macro system with this new one.
 For this reason `$if` and `$swicth` is introduced.
-For normal code flow this conditional compilation as harmful (or helpful) as the normal macro style one.
+For normal code flow, this conditional compilation would be as harmful (or helpful) as the normal macro style one.
 This is just a new syntax.

 Pro: